FatimazhBerradi/FatimazhBerradi/README.md

 - 💞️ I’m looking to collaborate on exciting projects that involve cutting-edge technologies.
 - 📫 How to reach me: fatimazohraberradi1@gmail.com
 - ⚡ Fun fact: I once hacked my own website to find security loopholes and ended up making it more secure!
+-🔊Passionate about weaving secure and elegant code.
+I don't just find bugs; I turn them into features.
+Continuous learner on the journey of fortifying digital realms."💻

 <!---
 FatimazhBerradi/FatimazhBerradi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.